*Vivian Barnette, PhD., ABPP; Executive Director

-Dr. Barnette is a graduate of Western Michigan University and is a Licensed Psychologist.
-She holds active memberships in the American Psychological Association, Association of Black Psychologists, American College Personnel Association, and the North Carolina Psychological Association.
+Dr. Barnette is a graduate of Western Michigan University and is a Licensed Psychologist and certified with the American Board of Professional Psychology (ABPP).
+She holds active memberships in the American Psychological Association, Association of Black Psychologists, American College Personnel Association, the North Carolina Psychological Association, and the National Association of Studet Personnel Administrators.
 Cognitive Behavioral/Interpersonal Process orientation is her theoretical orientation.
 Interests: individual and group psychotherapy, multicultural counseling and training, identity development, mood disorders, crisis intervention, eating disorders, career development, and psychological assessment.
 Dr. Barnette is trained in hypnosis and working with Dissociative Identity Disorder (formerly known as Multiple Personality Disorder).
 She also is Safe Zone Trained.

 Calena Creft, M.S., NCC, LPCA; Clinical Counselor, Group & Outreach Coordinator